from-carpenters/ToDo_App/README.md

 # Todo_App
 <a href="https://from-carpenters.github.io/ToDo_App/">Todo App</a> <br />
-A todo app covering react basics such as
+A todo app covering React basics such as
 <br/>
 - Fundemenal of components <br/>
 - Props <br/>